Learning Evolution via Optimization Knowledge Adaptation: Experiments

-\subsection{Baseline}
+In many practical scenarios, collecting prior knowledge can be challenging, rendering pre-training infeasible.
+Leveraging its flexibility, OKAEM can perform adaptive optimization independently to solve complex tasks.
+This section evaluates OKAEM's performance without pre-training on the black-box optimization benchmarking (BBOB) suite \cite{Hansen02012021,10.1145/1830761.1830790}, where the search space is $[-10, 10]^d$ with $d = 1000$.
+The BBOB suite encompasses a series of high-dimensional continuous optimization functions, including unimodal, multimodal, rotated, and shifted functions, as well as those with specific properties such as Lipschitz continuity and second-order differentiability \footnote{The BBOB implementation is provided at \url{https://numbbo.github.io/coco/testsuites/bbob}.}.

+\subsubsection{Baseline}

-This paper aims to advance the development of population-based evolutionary computation.
+This paper aims to advance the development of population-based EAs.
 Therefore, we do not compare with non-population-based approaches such as Bayesian optimization, which struggles with continuous optimization problems exceeding 100 dimensions.
 Furthermore, we omit large language models-based approaches \cite{10.1145/3694791,Lehman2024,yang2024large} from our baseline, as they are better suited for specific types of tasks.
-Our baseline includes classical EAs and their adaptive variants, as well as advanced learnable EAs.
+Our baseline includes classical EAs and their adaptive variants, as well as advanced LEAs.

 \textbf{Classical EAs and their adaptive variants:} \begin{itemize} \item SimpleGA \cite{such2017deep}, one of the most popular EAs in black-box optimization. \item GA with group elite selection of mutation rates (GESMR-GA) \cite{10.1145/3512290.3528706}, an advanced adaptive variant of GA. \item CMAES \cite{18} and XNES \cite{10.5555/2627435.2638566}, widely regarded as state-of-the-art EAs for addressing challenging continuous optimization problems (e.g., ill-conditioned, non-convex, non-continuous, or multi-modal). \end{itemize}